Uri Tzaig

 Tzaig was born in Qiryat Gat.

-Tzaig, who has a background in theater, works often in multimedia, video, and installations.
-In 1992, Tzaig graduated from the “School of Visual Theater” in Jerusalem.
+With a background in theater, he works often in multimedia, video, and installations.

 His installations have appeared at the Centre Georges Pompidou, MASS MoCA, and other major international museums.
 He currently lives in Israel.

 In 2008 Tzaig was appointed as headmaster of the textile design faculty in the Shenkar College of Engineering and Design.